Physique101/ReadingCleaningData_Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-#Results
+##Results
 run_analysis.R: Script to merge and cleanup the data.
-The script produces two datasets described below. merged_dataset.csv: Contains the merged features with corresponding association to subject, actovity and TEST/TRAIN characteristics tidy_dataset.csv: Contains the mean value for each mean/standard deviation feature broken down by activity/subject
+The script produces two datasets described below.

+merged_dataset.csv: Contains the merged features with corresponding association to subject, activity and TEST/TRAIN characteristics.
+Values are the original ones.

+tidy_dataset.csv: Contains the mean value for each mean/standard deviation feature broken down by activity/subject.

+See CodeBook.md for details about these datasets